MSingerLab/COMETSC/docs/source/quickstart.rst

     expression matrix file in the command, use the folder containing the 10X data.
 Keep the default 10X names (e.g. barcodes.tsv, genes.tsv,matrix.mtx)

+-online (Boolean)

+    Online version of COMET, turning this on will produce a run as if it were submitted to the interface.
+This limits the run to looking at the 15 largest clusters.

 Troubleshooting